-NS292 : Electronic Navigation - Introduction to electronic navigation.
-Instruction in theory, practical operation, and use of R.F.D.
-Loran-C, GPS, and radio theory and operation of marine radar.
-Includes uses and interpretation of radar information, and radar plotting.
-Successful completion of the radar portion of this course and the follow-on course (NS498) leads to certification as Radar Observer as approved by the U.S. Coast Guard.
+NS292 : Electronic Navigation - Introduction to electronic navigation topics including theory, practical operation, and use of modern shipboard electronic navigation instruments.
+Successful completion of the marine radar portion of this course, the co-requisite NS293 course, and the follow-on course (NS498) leads to certification as Radar Observer as approved by the U.S. Coast Guard.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
-Prerequisites: Must be taken concurrently with NS271 and NS272.
+Pre-requisites: NS271 and NS272.
+Co-requisite: NS293.
 Rec.
-2. Lab.
-2, Cr.
+3, Cr.
 3.